-Malia Obama Lands ‘Hollywood’ Internship: Harvey Weinstein Hires Barack Obama’s Eldest Daughter
+Malia Obama Lands Hollywood Internship: Harvey Weinstein Hires Barack Obama’s Eldest Daughter

 It’s anyone’s guess what role Malia will have during her internship, but she will, reportedly, work out of Weinstein’s New York office.

 Malia with be starting Harvard University, her father’s alma mater, in the autumn semester.
-Until then, we wish her well on her intern with Weinstein’s company.
+Until then, we wish her well on her internship with Weinstein’s company.

-[Featured image by Olivier Douliery-Pool/Getty Images]
+[Featured Image by Olivier Douliery-Pool/Getty Images]